Infers/Infers/Docs/Tutorial.md

 `bool`, `int`, `pair`, and `list` for building values of the type `Show<'x>`.
 Recall that Infers is a library for deriving values from their types.
-Can we use Infers to build values of the `Show<'x>` family of type using the family of functions we defined.
+Can we use Infers to build values of the `Show<'x>` family of type using the family of functions we defined?
 Yes, we can.

 ### Enter Infers